Kimiko Date: 2008: Comeback

 On 6 April 2008, nearly 12 years after retiring, Date announced she would return to the professional tour at the age of 37.

 She qualified for the $50k Kangaroo Cup in Gifu, Japan.
 In the first round, she played compatriot and world No. 183 Rika Fujiwara.
 In only her fourth match on the tour for eleven years, Date won in three sets.
 At the quarterfinal stage, Date came up against world No. 80 and fellow Japanese, Aiko Nakamura, whom she beat in three sets.
 This marked her first top-100 win of her comeback.
 In her semifinal match, she defeated No. 3 seed Melanie South.
 However, in the final, she was defeated by Tamarine Tanasugarn, in three sets.
 She won the doubles title at that tournament with teenage and fellow Japanese partner Kurumi Nara, defeating Melanie South and Nicole Thyssen in a match tie-breaker.

 Her next event was another $50k event in Fukuoka, Japan.
 She defeated both Nicole Kriz and Rika Fujiwara to reach the quarterfinals where she lost to Aiko Nakamura in straight sets.
 She then defeated Shiho Hisamatsu and Zhou Yimiao to reach the quarterfinals where she lost to Tomoko Yonemura in straight sets, in another tournament in Japan, a 50k event in Kurume.
 On 15 June 2008, she defeated Shiho Akita to win the Tokyo Ariake International Ladies Open for her first post-comeback championship.
 Her second came over a month after, as on 20 July, she won a $25k event in Miyazaki, Japan, defeating Chae Kyung-yee in the final.
 On 3 August, she won the $25k event in Obihiro, Japan.
 In the final, she beat Suchanun Viratprasert.

-Date made her WTA Tour comeback at the Tier-I event in Tokyo where she has been awarded a wildcard into the qualifying tournament.
+Date made her WTA Tour comeback at the Tier-I event in Tokyo where she was awarded a wildcard into the qualifying tournament.
 She won through to the final round of qualifying after defeating Mari Tanaka of Japan and Australian Casey Dellacqua (the fifth seed in the qualifying competition).
 Both of these victories came in tight three-set matches.
 She lost in the final round to Aleksandra Wozniak of Canada in straight sets.
 Along with fellow Japanese Fujiwara, Date also competed in doubles, as wildcard entrant.
 However, they lost in three tight sets in the first round.
 Date was in the main draw for the Japan Open but lost in the first round to Shahar Pe'er.

 In October, she played her first tournament out of Japan since November 1996, in the quarterfinals at the Taipei Ladies Open.

 In November, she competed at the All-Japan Tennis Championships, her first appearance there in 16 years.
 Date won both the singles and doubles titles.